07 / Apr / 25

 What the Pros Use (And What You Shouldn’t)

 Your meat slicer is one of the hardest-working pieces of equipment in your kitchen.
-But if you’re not lubricating it properly — or worse, using the wrong product — you could be risking downtime, costly repairs, and even health code violations.
+But if it’s not lubricated properly—or worse, if the wrong product is used—you’re opening the door to downtime, expensive repairs, and potential health code issues.

-At SSI Services, we keep hundreds of commercial kitchens running smoothly, and when it comes to slicer maintenance, we only trust two names: Haynes and Maverick.
+At SSI Services, we help keep commercial kitchens running every day.
+When it comes to slicer maintenance, we rely on two proven names: Haynes and Maverick.

 Why Proper Lubrication Matters